Comfort and Low Energy

 These design details are crucial to ensure that your building will adapt to the prevailing climate of the site, as well as providing a protective environment in the face of climate change.

 Secondly, select a site.
 If you don’t own it, buy it.
 Consider the aspect.
 Ideally, if you are in cool or mild parts of Australia, at least, you will face North.
 But you don’t have to face North, as long as some solar gain can be achieved.
+If you’re considering solar installation, check out my blog link for helpful tips.

 As an aside, here is a key difference between passive solar buildings and the International Passive House Standard.
 With the Passive House Standard, you can achieve super efficiency and comfort without facing North.
 In many suburban and inner city sites, facing North is impossible.
 It is fantastic to know that you can still achieve the super efficiency of the Passive House Standard on such a site.